kcp-dev/enhancements/keps/core/model-cross-worksapce-entitlements.md

 1. Model entitlements to cross-workspace concerns in a generic manner
 1. Enable entitlement checking in a non-privileged manner
 1. Provide an implementation for entitlement checking that suffices for bootstrapping
+1. Enable users to plug in custom, scalable implementations trivially
-1. Simplify the `kcp` authorizer chain by removing non-Kubernetes, non-RBAC concepts
+1. Simplify the `kcp` authorizer chain by removing non-Kubernetes, non-RBAC concepts like the workspace authorizer and "deep" SubjectAccessReviews

 ### Non-Goals